Use this net worth calculator to show where you stand financially. Net worth is defined as...show more instructions

 A net worth statement is simply a personal balance sheet.
 It shows you where you stand financially.

 In other words, your personal net worth is calculated by listing all that you own, and then subtracting all that you owe to get a net number.

 Before you determine your net worth, you will want to gather together all your available financial documents, which includes your recent bank and loan statements.
-Once you have all of that information available, start the calculation by listing all of your assets with the values.
+Once you have that, start the calculation by listing all of your assets with their values.
 Add together all your assets to get your total assets (the calculator does this for you).
 Your goal should be to continually increase your assets which will include the following: